Flight and expulsion of Germans (1944–1950): Poland, including former German territories

 The German Federal Archives estimated in 1974 that more than 200,000 German civilians were interned in Polish camps; they put the death rate at 20–50% and estimated that over 60,000 probably died.
 Polish historians Witold Sienkiewicz and Grzegorz Hryciuk maintain that the internment:resulted in numerous deaths, which cannot be accurately determined because of lack of statistics or falsification.
 At certain periods, they could be in the tens of percent of the inmate numbers.
 Those interned are estimated at 200–250,000 German nationals and the indigenous population and deaths might range from 15,000 to 60,000 persons."
 Note: The indigenous population were former German citizens who declared Polish ethnicity.
 Historian R. M. Douglas describes a chaotic and lawless regime in the former German territories in the immediate postwar era.
 The local population was victimized by criminal elements who arbitrarily seized German property for personal gain.
 Bilingual people who were on the Volksliste during the war were declared Germans by Polish officials who then seized their property for personal gain.

 The Federal Statistical Office of Germany estimated that in mid-1945, 250,000 Germans remained in the northern part of the former East Prussia, which became the Kaliningrad Oblast.
 They also estimated that more than 100,000 people surviving the Soviet occupation were evacuated to Germany beginning in 1947.

-German civilians were held as "reparations labor" by the USSR.
-Data from the Russian archives, newly published in 2001 and based on an actual enumeration, put the number of German civilians deported from Poland to the USSR in early 1945 for reparations labor at 155,262; 37% (57,586) died in the USSR.
+German civilians were held as "reparation labor" by the USSR.
+Data from the Russian archives, newly published in 2001 and based on an actual enumeration, put the number of German civilians deported from Poland to the USSR in early 1945 for reparation labor at 155,262; 37% (57,586) died in the USSR.
 The West German Red Cross had estimated in 1964 that 233,000 German civilians were deported to the USSR from Poland as forced laborers and that 45% (105,000) were dead or missing.
 The West German Red Cross estimated at that time that 110,000 German civilians were held as forced labor in the Kaliningrad Oblast, where 50,000 were dead or missing.
 The Soviets deported 7,448 Poles of the Armia Krajowa from Poland.
 Soviet records indicated that 506 Poles died in captivity.
 Tomasz Kamusella maintains that in early 1945, 165,000 Germans were transported to the Soviet Union.
 According to Gerhardt Reichling, an official in the German Finance office, 520,000 German civilians from the Oder–Neisse region were conscripted for forced labor by both the USSR and Poland; he maintains that 206,000 perished.